barunslick/hackernews/README.md

-A hackernews Ui skin created with React.
+A hackernews Ui skin created with while learning React.